buschman-lab/RotationalDynamics/README.md

 #### Notebook: Model Demo 2020

 Ensure all helper .py files are in the same folder as the notebook.
 Run each cell in order.
 The model parameters are set to run example network models with a range of parameters for the level of association and levels of structure in the rotation.
-Expected time to run - 10-20 minutes.
+Expected time to run is 5-20 minutes.

 #### Expected output:
 All accuracy of classifier are saved at each time point.
 Accuracy is measured by AUC or area under the curve.
 Values above .5 indicate accurate performance.